balena-io-experimental/sdr-spectrum-monitor/README.md

 # Run OpenWebRX on balena to remotely monitor local radio spectrum

 Combine a Raspberry Pi and an inexpensive SDR (Software-Defined Radio) dongle to create a remote monitoring device that you can place anywhere in the world (with internet access) to view the surrounding radio spectrum and stream audio from some of the detected signals.
+See the full [project tutorial](https://www.balena.io/blog/running-openwebrx-on-balena-to-remotely-monitor-local-radio-spectrum/) on our blog!

 To learn more about OpenWebRX visit the [project site](https://sdr.hu/openwebrx) or check out their [GitHub repository](https://github.com/ha7ilm/openwebrx).